In Praise of East Cork. Food. People. Place. Worth a Visit!

 Whiskey Sour in Jameson

-Time now to head out of the islands and head east to Midleton and a tour of the Jameson Experience.
-If you give the right answers here, you’ll end up with a certificate of proficiency in whiskey!
+Time now to head out of the islands and head east to Midleton and a tour of the revamped Jameson Experience.

 No shortage of food stores, cafes and restaurants here (indeed there's a café in the distillery).
 Plenty more outside, including the accomplished Ferrit & Lee.
 Then there's the friendly Granary foodstore now well over 20 years in business.
-Not forgetting the excellent Farmgate.
 Stock up at The Grumpy Bakers

 Cafés, including Arch Wine Bar, in Casement Square, Cobh.